 Fuca’s early voyages were to the Far East, but his voyages would later be expanded, and he claimed to have arrived in New Spain in 1587 off Baja California.
 Before he made his famous trip up the northwest coast of North America, he sailed to China, the Philippines, and Mexico.
 He would later be ordered by the Viceroy of New Spain, Luis de Velasco, to travel with an expedition to find the fabled Strait of Anian, believed to be a Northwest Passage, a sea route linking the Atlantic and Pacific Oceans.
-The first voyage saw 200 soldiers and three small ships under the overall command of a Spanish captain but failed when, due to his misconduct, the soldiers mutinied and the ships had to returned from California to Mexico where the Captain was duly punished.
+The first voyage saw 200 soldiers and three small ships under the overall command of a Spanish captain.
+Still, it failed when the soldiers mutinied due to his misconduct, and the ships had to return from California to Mexico, where the Captain was duly punished.

 In 1592, a second voyage was sent, at which time he discovered the Strait of Juan de Fuca, which was named for him.
 He then returned to Mexico, claiming to have found the passageway.
 Despite Velasco’s repeated promises, Fuca never received the great rewards he claimed as his due.
 After two years, Fuca traveled to Spain to make his case to the court in person.
 But he was to be disappointed again and returned to his homeland.
 He died in 1602.